-Either of these options can be very difficult to handle alone.
-In fact, it is often more difficult to get your insurance company to compensate you than another driver’s insurance company.
+Both of these options can be very difficult to handle alone.
+In fact, it is more difficult to get your insurance company to compensate you than another driver’s insurance company.

-If you have been involved in a car accident where the other driver didn’t have any auto insurance, or if they are underinsured and are unable to compensate you for your losses, contact the Law Offices of Michael A. DeMayo, L.L.P. ® to schedule your free initial consultation.
+If you have been in a car accident and the other driver didn’t have auto insurance, or if they are underinsured and are unable to compensate you for your losses, contact DeMayo Law Offices to schedule your free initial consultation.